pivotal/docs-platform-automation/docs/upgrade.md

-This topic describes how to upgrade an Ops Manager using Platform Automation.
+This topic provides a high level overview of upgrading an Ops Manager using Platform Automation, including command requirements and common version check and IaaS CLI errors.

 It's important to note when upgrading your Ops Manager:

 * always perform an export installation
 * persist that exported installation